-We’re very pleased to announce TWO publications reporting on the Tallahassee Foot Soldier project.
+We’re very pleased to announce the following publication reporting on the Tallahassee Foot Soldier project.

 A Vision of Civically Engaged Art Education: Teens as Arts-Based Researchers